jbaron/cats/README.md

 - [TypeScript](http://www.typescriptlang.org) (of course), developed by Microsoft.

-- [Qooxdoo](http://www.qooxdoo.org), an excellent JavaScript library with many great UI widgets.
+- [Qooxdoo](http://www.qooxdoo.org), an excellent JavaScript library for creating a UI.
+Has many great widgets out of the box.

 - [ACE](http://ace.ajax.org), an embeddable code editor written in JavaScript.
 The main developers are Cloud9 and Mozilla.